Understanding Global Change

 Understanding Global Change resources available on CLEAN include:

-- The UGC Earth System Infographic that organizes the complexity of global change processes and phenomena.
+- The UGC Earth System Infographic organizes the complexity of global change processes and phenomena.

 - UGC Earth System Modeling Icons and Earth Scene for learners of all ages to construct explanatory models about interdisciplinary science connections and make thinking about global change phenomena visible.